BP boosts dividend as profits slump on weak oil, gas prices

-LONDON (Reuters) - BP (BP.L) on Tuesday boosted its dividend payout after a 26% drop in fourth-quarter profit on lower oil and gas prices which still beat forecasts.
+LONDON, Feb 4 (Reuters) - BP on Tuesday boosted its dividend payout after a 26% drop in fourth-quarter profit on lower oil and gas prices which still beat forecasts.

 On Chief Executive’s Bob Dudley last day in office, London-based BP increased its dividend by 2.4% to 10.5 cents per share.